• Skip to primary navigation

 threshold(src,dst, thresh, maxValue, THRESH_BINARY_INV);

-Result of Inverse Binary Threshold
+Result of Inverse-Binary Threshold

-Figure 6 : Inverse Binary Thresholding ( thresh = 127, maxValue = 0 )
+Figure 6 : Inverse-Binary Thresholding ( thresh = 127, maxValue = 0 )

-3. Truncate Thresholding ( type = THRESH_TRUNC )
+3. Truncate Thresholding ( THRESH_TRUNC )

-In this type of thresholding, the destination pixel is set to the threshold ( thresh ) if the source pixel value is greater than the threshold.
-Otherwise, it is set to the source pixel value. maxValue is ignored.
+• The destination pixel is set to the threshold (thresh), if the source pixel value is greater than the threshold.

 Thresholding rule